North Korea claims successful test of hypersonic missile

 South Korea’s Joint Chiefs of Staff had said the North Korean missile flew 700 kilometers (434 miles) at a maximum speed of around Mach 10 before landing in waters off the North’s eastern coast.

 South Korea’s Defense Ministry had played down North Korea’s earlier test on Jan.
-5, insisting that the North exaggerated its capabilities after testing a conventional ballistic missile and expressing doubt that the North had acquired the technologies needed for hypersonic weapons.
-Following Tuesday’s launch, the Joint Chief of Staff said in a statement that the North demonstrated more advanced capability compared to its previous test, but didn’t elaborate further.
+5, insisting that the North exaggerated its capabilities after testing a conventional ballistic missile.
+Following Tuesday’s launch, the Joint Chief of Staff acknowledged that the North demonstrated more advanced capability compared to its previous test.

+Japanese Defense Minister Nobuo Kishi described the new missile as hypersonic and said the North’s efforts to advance its missile capabilities posed a serious threat to Japan.
+He said Japan will consider all options, including the possibility of pursuing pre-emptive strike capabilities, to strengthen its defense.

+Kim Jong Un entered the new year renewing his vow to bolster his military forces, even as the nation grapples with pandemic-related difficulties that have further strained its economy, which is crippled by U.S.-led sanctions over its nuclear program.

-The Biden administration, whose policies have reflected a broader shift in U.S. focus from counterterrorism and so-called rogue states like North Korea and Iran to confronting a near-peer adversary in China, has said it’s willing to resume talks with North Korea at any time without preconditions.
+The Biden administration, whose policies have reflected a broader shift in U.S. focus from counterterrorism and so-called rogue states like North Korea and Iran to confronting China, has said it’s willing to resume talks with North Korea at any time without preconditions.

 But North Korea has so far rejected the idea of open-ended talks, saying the U.S. must first withdraw its “hostile policy,” a term Pyongyang mainly uses to describe the sanctions and joint U.S.-South Korea military drills.

-AP writers Jon Gambrell in Dubai, United Arab Emirates, and Matthew Lee in Washington contributed to this story.
+AP writers Jon Gambrell in Dubai, United Arab Emirates, Mari Yamaguchi in Tokyo and Matthew Lee in Washington contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.